saurabhnemade/ng2-testimonial/README.md

 ## Making a component

 ### Cleanup checklist
+This starter project could have some items / settings you probably want to remove or adjust.
+This checklist helps you to review your component needs.

 * [ ] Fork repository to your own account or wherever you want
 * [ ] Clone your repository localy
 * [ ] Refactor README.md in `main` folder